Humberside 2016Read more about Humberside 2016

 The extent to which the force is efficient at keeping people safe and reducing crime requires improvement.

-The efficiency and legitimacy inspection findings are published below.
-My overall assessment of Humberside’s performance will be published in spring 2017.
+The effectiveness, efficiency and legitimacy inspection findings are published below.
+My overall assessment of Humberside’s performance will be published in March 2017.

 Michael Cunningham, Her Majesty’s Inspector of Constabulary

 How effective is the force at keeping people safe and reducing crime?

 Humberside Police requires improvement in how it keeps people safe and reduces crime.
 Our overall judgment this year is the same as last year, when we also judged the force to require improvement.
 The force does not consistently identify vulnerable people, and its response to victims needing urgent help is sometimes unacceptably delayed.
 Its investigation of crime also requires improvement.
 Victims receive a good service from specialist investigators, but other investigations are inconsistent.
 In contrast, the force works well with other organisations to prevent crime, tackles serious and organised crime effectively and it is well prepared to address nationally-identified threats.

 Humberside Police is good at preventing crime, tackling anti-social behaviour and keeping people safe.
 Officers and police and community support officers understand the risk and harm within communities, and they work effectively with partner organisations to resolve local problems.

 In overall terms, the ability of Humberside Police to investigate crime requires improvement.
 When victims of crime first make contact with the force it is not certain that their immediate needs will be properly assessed.
 In instances where the service provided lacks urgency, important evidence can be lost and victims unnecessarily exposed to harm.